ajbkhand/architecture/index.md

-# Agents & MCP Guidance for all
+# Agents & MCP Guidance for all.
 This site documents the architecture principles, standards and guidance that we expect teams working within the [Department for Education (DfE)](https://www.gov.uk/government/organisations/department-for-education) to follow when designing services.

 It complements the [UK Government Service Manual](https://www.gov.uk/service-manual) and its [technology section](https://www.gov.uk/service-manual/technology), which covers service design more broadly.